Acanthocephala: Skin

 The body surface of the acanthocephala is peculiar.
-Externally, the skin has a thin tegument covering the epidermis, which consists of a syncytium with no cell walls.
+Externally, the skin has a thin tegument that covers the epidermis and consists of a syncytium with no cell walls.
 The syncytium is traversed by a series of branching tubules containing fluid and is controlled by a few wandering, amoeboid nuclei.
 Inside the syncytium is an irregular layer of circular muscle fibres, and within this again some rather scattered longitudinal fibres; there is no endothelium.
 In their micro-structure the muscular fibres resemble those of nematodes.

 Except for the absence of the longitudinal fibres the skin of the proboscis resembles that of the body, but the fluid-containing tubules of the proboscis are shut off from those of the body.
 The canals of the proboscis open into a circular vessel which runs round its base.
 From the circular canal two sac-like projections called the lemnisci run into the cavity of the body, alongside the proboscis cavity.
 Each consists of a prolongation of the syncytial material of the proboscis skin, penetrated by canals and sheathed with a muscular coat.
 They seem to act as reservoirs into which the fluid which is used to keep the proboscis "erect" can withdraw when it is retracted, and from which the fluid can be driven out when it is wished to expand the proboscis.